Last stand: Defending tactically crucial point

 During the second Persian invasion of Greece the Greeks hoped to use the narrow pass of Thermopylae to prevent the vastly large army of the Persians from outflanking them.
 A Greek force of 7,000 men marched north to block the pass in the middle of 480 BC.
 The Persian army, ranging between about 100,000 and 150,000, arrived at the pass in late August or early September.
 During the Battle of Thermopylae, the vastly outnumbered Greeks held off the Persians for seven days (including three of battle) before the rear-guard was annihilated in one of history's most famous last stands.
 During two full days of battle, the small force led by Leonidas blocked the only road by which the massive Persian army could pass.
 When Leonidas became aware that his force was being outflanked, he dismissed the bulk of the Greek army and remained to guard their retreat with 300 Spartans, 700 Thespians, 400 Thebans, fighting to the death.
 Although the Greeks lost the battle, it did check the advance of the Persian army and the delay helped the Greeks prepare a successful defence and ultimately win the war.

+An analogous battle, with reversed roles, would be fought 150 years later, during the invasion of the Achaemenid Empire by Alexander the Great: Persians, led by Ariobarzanes of Persis, tried desperately to stop the Macedon offensive towards the capital city Persepolis, blocking the Persian Gates pass.

+A similar action to Thermopylae occurred in April 1951 at the Battle of Kapyong when strategic Hill 677 was held by the 700 men of the Canadian 2 PPCLI against two attacking Chinese PVA divisions, encircled and outnumbered by more than 10 to 1 in the immediate battle area, and by about 30 to 1 on the larger battlefield.
+The PPCLI were exhausted of ammunition and supplies, but the commander Lt.
+Col. James Riley Stone ordered "no retreat, no surrender", and called in artillery fire on his own positions when they were overrun.
+The PVA divisions eventually withdrew with about 5,000 dead and a large number wounded.

 Buying time

 Sometimes, rather than face annihilation at the hands of a pursuing victorious army, a rearguard will be tasked by the commander of the defeated army with hindering the advance of the victorious army.
-Even if the rearguard is destroyed in a last stand, its sacrifice may buy their commander time to disengage without losing the majority of his army as happened during the Battle of Roncevaux Pass (778), Battle of Tirad Pass (1899), the Dunkirk evacuation (1940, in World War II), the Battle of Taejon (1950), which was crucial to establish the Pusan Perimeter, the Battle of the Imjin River (1951), and the Battle of Badgam (1947) which proved to be critical to preventing the fall of Srinagar to tribal lashkars.
+Even if the rearguard is destroyed in a last stand, its sacrifice may buy their commander time to disengage without losing the majority of his army as happened during the Battle of Roncevaux Pass (778), Battle of Tirad Pass (1899), the Battle of Badgam (1947) which proved to be critical to preventing the fall of Srinagar to tribal lashkars.